fx-biocoder/oop-in-cpp/03 - Inheritance/README.md

 By understanding these three types of member functions, you can determine which functions can be overridden and choose the appropriate approach based on your requirements.

-## 5. Resolving virtual functions with dynamic linking in the context of class inheritance
+## 5. Resolving virtual functions with dynamic binding in the context of class inheritance

 So, now that we have established what virtual functions are, how do we implement them in real code?
 Let's consider an abstract class called Polygon, from which we derive subclasses representing specific types of polygons - triangles, squares, pentagons, and so on.
 Let's see how we can translate this into actual code: